 Charging an Audi e-tron GT at home

-Buying an Audi e-tron GT will likely entitle you to an Electric Vehicle Homecharge Scheme (EVHS) grant.
-This will give you up to £350 off the cost of a fully installed charge point at home.
-Certain criteria need to be met, and off-street parking needs to be available too.
+Buying an Audi e-tron GT could entitle you to an EV Chargepoint Grant.
+This will give up to £350 or 75% off the cost of a fully installed charge point, should certain criteria be met.

 Charging an Audi e-tron GT on public networks